Loving Thoughts for Mike Eaton

 I remember being impressed with the way the board paddled and got into waves.

-On my second wave, I came off the top and the wave sucked out steep as I was dropping back in.
+On my second wave, I came off the top and the wave sucked out steep as I was dropping back in down the face.

-I knew it was critical and anticipated that pearling was a real possibility.
+I knew it was critical and was maneuvering and unweighting to avoid pearling, which was a real possibility.

-I watched the tip of the nose push into the water and a splash fly off both rails near the tip of the nose as the template came in contact with the water.
+I watched the tip of the nose push into the water and a splash fly off both rails near the tip of the nose as the template and nose kick came in full contact with the water.

-The board had that hesitation in speed as the nose dug in and I was expecting that it would act like other boards I had ridden, stick hard and pitch me off.
+The board had a slight hesitation in speed as the nose dug in and I was expecting that it would act like other boards I had ridden, stick hard, dig in and pitch me off.

-But it didn’t stick and pearl like I thought it would – Mike’s shape paused and released, allowing me to recover.
+But it didn’t stick and pearl like I thought it would – Mike’s shape paused momentarily and then released, allowing me to recover.

 That board and one wave converted me to trusting Mike to shape my boards for many years.